 Continuing my series of interviews to celebrate the release of the brand new All Due Respect anthology Dead-End Jobs: A Hitman Anthology, here are Michael A. Gonzales (‘City of Lead’) and Mark Slade (‘Get Born Again’) discussing their respective contributions!

 Firstly, how would you pitch your story to potential readers?

-Did it turn out how you expected?
+Themed anthologies offer a unique challenge.
+Did your story turn out how you expected?